Steiner Cut Dominants: Facet inducing Steiner graphs

 The graph $G_c=(V_c,E_c)$ is the subgraph of $G$ where $E_c$ is the set of all edges with non-zero (thus positive) $c$-weights, and $V_c$ is the set of all endpoints of edges in $E_c$.
 We clearly have $\gamma_c(G,T) = \gamma_c(G_c,T)$.
 The following statements follows from the fact that $\cutd(G,T)$ is a dominant polyhedron in the nonnegative orthant that is full-dimensional.
 Whenever we make statements about Steiner cuts in a linear algebra context those statements refer to the corresponding incidence vectors.

-\begin{remark} For each inequality $cx\ge \gamma=\gamma_c(G,T)$ that is valid for $\cutd(G,T)$ the following hold: \begin{enumerate} \item If $\gamma=0$, then the inequality defines a facet of $\cutd(G,T)$ if and only if it is a nonnegativity constraint. \item If $\gamma>0$, then the inequality defines a facet of $\cutd(G,T)$ if and only if $(G_c,T)$ has $|E_c|$ many $c$-minimum $T$-Steiner cuts that are linearly independent. \end{enumerate} \end{remark}
+\begin{remark} For each inequality $cx\ge \gamma=\gamma_c(G,T)$ that is valid for $\cutd(G,T)$ the following hold: \begin{enumerate} \item If $\gamma=0$, then the inequality defines a facet of $\cutd(G,T)$ if and only if it is a nonnegativity constraint. \item If $\gamma>0$, then the inequality defines a facet of $\cutd(G,T)$ if and only if $(G_c,T)$ has $|E_c|$ many $c$-minimum $T$-Steiner cuts that are linearly independent (which is equivalent to them being affinely independent, since the affine hull of the face defined by $cx\ge\gamma$ does not contain the origin due to $\gamma\ne 0$). \end{enumerate} \end{remark}

 If $cx\ge\gamma$ in minimum integer form defines a facet of $\cutd(G,T)$ with $G_c=G$ and $\gamma=\gamma(G,T) > 0$, then $(G,T)$ is called a \emph{facet inducing Steiner graph}, and we refer to $c$ as \emph{facet weights} for $(G,T)$.
 Due to Remark~\ref{rem:Gc}, a vector $c$ provides facet weights for $(G,T)$ if and only if $c$ has minimum integer form and there is a \emph{root basis} of $c$, i.e., a basis of $\R^{E(G)}$ consisting of roots of $c$.